2023 NATIONAL FIRST NATIONS

-Indigenous Conference Services (Australia) is a privately-owned, self-funded Indigenous business which specialises in events and conferences.
-Even though we are a self funded enterprise, we come from a grassroots background with a burning passion for social justice issues.
-As such, we seek to compliment the workings of community initiatives and organisations across a broad spectrum in First Nations affairs.
-The events that we design seek not to have a political agenda; however compliments local, state and national organisations.
+Indigenous Conference Services (Australia) is a privately owned Indigenous business which specialises in events and conferences.
+Even though we are a self funded enterprise, we come from a grass roots background with a burning passion for social justice issues.
+As such, we seek to compliment the workings of community initiatives and organisations across a broad spectrum of Indigenous affairs.
+The events that we design seek not to have a political agenda however, to compliment local, state and national organisations.
 Indigenous Conference Services (Australia) seeks to employ local community members wherever possible and gives a strong undertaking to adhere to local customs and protocols.

-Come and celebrate Aboriginal and Torres Strait Islander women's cultures, strengths, successes and empowerment.
-To share each other’s stories and ideas about what has worked for you or your community’s and how we address life’s challenges.
+Come and celebrate Aboriginal and Torres Strait Islander cultures, strengths, successes and empowerment.
+To share each other’s stories and ideas about what has worked for you or your community and how we address life’s challenges.

-Staff attending conferences regularly tends to become long term employees
+Staff attending conferences regularly tend to become long term employees

-An event such as this adds to the positive morale of staff
+An event such as this adds to the positive moral of staff

 Conferences are a great way of providing ongoing training

 Provides the opportunity to further enhance the organisation knowledge base

 Allows delegates to showcase the organisation nationally and internationally

 May provide organisations with new ideas